Metal Gear Solid 2: Sons of Liberty: Plot

-Snake and Raiden are captured, and taken to the top of Arsenal by Solidus, Fortune, and Ocelot.
-Ocelot reveals himself to be a Patriot agent and that the entire affair was orchestrated by the Patriots to artificially replicate a soldier (Raiden) on par with Solid Snake titled the S3 Plan, by recreating the environment of the Shadow Moses Incident.
+Snake and Raiden are captured and taken to the top of Arsenal by Solidus, Fortune, and Ocelot.
+Solidus reveals that his objective was not to seize Arsenal, but to use information contained in GW to find the true identities of the Patriots' twelve highest ranking members, known as the Wisemen's Committee.
+However, Ocelot reveals himself to be a Patriot agent.
+He explains that the entire affair has been an exercise dubbed the Solid Snake Simulation, or S3 Plan, carefully orchestrated by the Patriots over the course of several years with the goal of artificially creating a soldier (Raiden) on par with Solid Snake, accomplished by recreating the environment of the Shadow Moses Incident.
 (Note: As depicted in Metal Gear Solid) Ocelot kills Fortune before being possessed again by Liquid Snake.
 Liquid explains that Ocelot's severed right arm was replaced with his own, and plans to hunt down the Patriots using his host's knowledge and the stolen RAY.
 Snake pursues Liquid, as Arsenal loses control.

-Arsenal crashes into Manhattan.
+Arsenal crashes into Manhattan, coming to a stop at Federal Hall.
 Raiden is contacted by an AI impersonating the Colonel and Rose.
-It states that GW was the only AI destroyed, and that the S3 Plan's real purpose is to control human thought to prevent society's regression in the digital era from trivial information drowning knowledge and truth.
+It states that GW was the only AI destroyed, and that, rather than the Solid Snake Simulation, the S3 Plan is in reality a method known as the Selection for Societal Sanity.
+The S3 Plan's real purpose is to control human thought in order to prevent society's regression in the digital era from trivial information drowning knowledge and truth, and the Big Shell incident was actually an exercise meant to stress test its effectiveness under extreme circumstances.
 They order Raiden to eliminate Solidus; refusal will result in the deaths of Olga's child and Rose.
+Raiden mortally wounds Solidus, who throws himself from the roof of Federal Hall and dies at the foot of the George Washington statue.

-After Raiden defeats Solidus, Snake appears after tracking Liquid's RAY.
-Snake and Otacon plan to rescue Olga's child, and locate the Patriots, whose details were hidden in the GW virus disc.
-Raiden is reunited with the real Rose.
+Snake reappears, having planted a tracker on Liquid's RAY.
+Snake tells Raiden that he and Otacon plan to rescue Olga's child, and locate the Patriots, whose details were hidden in the GW virus disc.
+Raiden wishes to join the two of them, but Snake refuses this and leaves.
+Instead, Raiden is reunited with the real Rose.
+The two reconcile, and Raiden proposes to her.

-In the epilogue, having decoded the disc, Otacon and Snake find it contains data on all twelve members of the Patriots' highest council, the Wiseman's Committee.
-(Note: Information about this group would be later revealed in Metal Gear Solid 3: Snake Eater) However, the members have allegedly been dead for 100 years.
+In the epilogue, having decoded the disc, Otacon and Snake find it contains data on all twelve members of the Wisemen's Committee (Note: Information about this group would be later revealed in Metal Gear Solid 3: Snake Eater)—however, the members named in the data have apparently all been dead for roughly 100 years.